 Did you know that the average person should visit the dentist every six months for a professional check-up and cleaning?
 At Walbridge Dental, we want each and every one of our patients to have a healthy, beautiful smile, and the best way to achieve this is by practicing excellent oral hygiene.
 However, even if you take great care of your teeth at home, nothing compares to a professional cleaning at the dentist.
 Here’s a look at some of the top reasons why you should go to the dentist at least twice a year.

-- Make Your Smile Shine – A professional cleaning and polishing will not only make your mouth feel squeaky clean, but it will also make your smile sparkle!
-And a clean, healthy smile improves self-confidence!
+Getting the most out of your smile is a lot easier with the help of a trained professional.
+A professional cleaning and polishing will not only make your mouth feel squeaky clean, but it will also make your smile sparkle!

 If you have excellent oral hygiene, you may be able to get away with seeing the dentist once a year.
 However, if you regularly consume a lot of sugar or are at a higher risk for tooth decay, you may need to go to the dentist more often that twice a year.
 At your next appointment, talk with Dr. Matt and Dr. Jody about how often you should get a professional cleaning.